The latest ICC-Ifo World Economic Survey (WES) shows a climate indicator of 94.1 for the first

 provide two thirds of private sector jobs and account for 99% of all European business.

 Nearly all WES experts surveyed in Western Europe see a substantial and healthy

 SME sector as “essential for the national economy”.

-Western Europe, Oceania and the Commonwealth
+Eastern and Western Europe, Oceania and the Commonwealth

 of Independent States.
 Meanwhile, in areas less directly affected by the